-Are you wondering why visit Italy?
+Are you wondering why travel to Italy?
 You landed in the right place.
-Here we give you many good reasons to travel to Italy any time, any season.
+Here we give you many good reasons to visit Italy any time, any season.

 For years Italy has been one of the most popular travel destinations for tourists from the world over who book the most different Italy private tours.
 Culture, beauty, food, history, this small European country has it all and the reasons to visit Italy are endless.